zsoftly/zsoftly-services/README.md

 ZSoftly provides expertise in implementing and managing a wide range of open source tools.
 We help organizations successfully adopt, integrate, and maintain solutions such as:

-- **Identity & Access Management**: Keycloak, Authentik
+- **Identity & Access Management**: Keycloak, Authentik, JumpCloud (Official Partner)
 - **DevOps Tools**: Gitea, Harbor Registry
-- **Security & Monitoring**: Wazuh, SigNoz, Prisma Cloud
+- **Security & Monitoring**: Wazuh, SigNoz, Prisma Cloud (Official Partner)
 - **Observability**: Datadog, Traefik
+- **Compliance Automation**: Vanta (Official Partner)

-Contact us to discuss how we can help you leverage these powerful open source technologies within your organization.
+Contact us to discuss how we can help you leverage these powerful technologies within your organization.

 ## AWS Partnership

 As an AWS Partner, ZSoftly Technologies leverages the full power of Amazon Web Services to deliver secure, scalable, and cost-effective solutions.
 Our team includes AWS-certified professionals with deep expertise in AWS technologies and best practices.

+We are actively working toward achieving AWS Advanced Tier Partner status by September 2025, demonstrating our commitment to excellence in AWS implementation and support.
+This journey involves rigorous compliance requirements and advanced certifications that further enhance our ability to deliver exceptional AWS solutions.

 1. **Team Expertise**: Our team brings diverse, specialized experience from enterprise environments
 2. **Canadian-Based Support**: Local presence and understanding of Canadian business needs
 3. **SMB Focus**: Specialized in right-sizing enterprise solutions for mid-market companies
 4. **Compliance Expertise**: Deep understanding of regulatory requirements for Canadian businesses
 5. **Enterprise-Grade, Cost-Effective Solutions**: Delivering high-quality services at accessible price points
+6. **Strategic Partnerships**: Official partnerships with industry leaders including Vanta, Palo Alto's Prisma Cloud, and JumpCloud

 ## Get Started